mecid/mecid.github.io/_posts/2021-01-27-lazy-navigation-in-swiftui.md

 }
 ```

-We create the failable initializer for NavigationLink, where Label is EmptyView.
-It means we will hide NavigationLink from the screen, but it still will be there, and we can activate it as soon as our binding provides a value.
-Now we can create an extension on the View protocol to use the new API nicely.
+We create the failable initializer for *NavigationLink*, where Label is *EmptyView*.
+It means we will hide *NavigationLink* from the screen, but it still will be there, and we can activate it as soon as our binding provides a value.
+Now we can create an extension on the *View* protocol to use the new API nicely.

 ```swift
 extension View {